 We stayed at two different hotels in Stubai.
 Both these accommodations offered the free Stubai Super Card which means that we saved hundreds of euros on all the cable car rides and some attractions.

-One place was the luxury apartment complex Sepp & Hannis Suiten im Dorf that belongs to Hotel Stubaierhof where you can have (amazing) breakfast and use the pool/spa facilities.
+Our experience.
+One of the places we stayed at was the luxury apartment complex Sepp & Hannis Suiten im Dorf that belongs to Hotel Stubaierhof where you can have (amazing) breakfast and use the pool/spa facilities.
 It’s located right in the center of Neustift im Stubaital, the main town of the valley.
 If your budget allows it, both – the hotel and the apartments – are amazing.

 There are also plenty of restaurants and shops just around the corner.
 We highly recommend the Restaurant Tyrol Cafe for lunch and/or dinner – the food is top and the service – super friendly.
 We dined there every evening.

 The other place we stayed at in Stubai was Apart-Pension Wasserfall.
 It’s a nice, but more simple family-run accommodation a bit further down the valley, in the direction of Stubai Glacier with super-friendly hosts and a very nice playground for kids.
 There is a nice waterfall just next door, there are several restaurants within walking distance and a bus stops right in front of the apartment.
 But it’s a few kilometers from town and so you’ll need a car for most things.